A Day in Glasgow from Merchant City to trendy West End

 Central Station covers an area about two square miles and much of it is below ground.
 The tour took us back to the booming, bustling, noisy, filthy days of Victorian Glasgow, to arched walkways and old platforms, below hand-riveted girders well over a century old that are as good as they day they were installed.

 Paul also took us back to 1916 and the pathetic human cargoes of warfare that were dropped off on the platform for the womenfolk to view, identify (can you believe) and take away.
 Mostly, it was what was left of their menfolk.
-The British Army's responsibility for them apparently ended when the left them on the platform, a temporary morgue.
+Before the policy changed and fatalities were buried in France, the British Army's responsibility for them apparently ended when the left them on the platform, a temporary morgue.

 It was, quite simply, the best guided tour we have ever done - period.
 Vivid, funny, dark and dramatic in turn, it left us with fresh insight into the life, past and present, of this grand station.
 NB You must book this tour in advance.
 The blog piece about the station tour is on that link.